nodejs/node/CONTRIBUTING.md

 # Contributing to Node.js

-Contributions to Node.js may come in many forms.
-Some contribute code changes, others contribute docs, others help answer questions from users, help keep the infrastructure running, or seek out ways of advocating for Node.js users of all types.
+Contributions to Node.js include code, documentation, answering user questions, running the project's infrastructure, and advocating for all types of Node.js users.

-The Node.js project welcomes all contributions from anyone willing to work in good faith both with other contributors and with the community.
+The Node.js project welcomes all contributions from anyone willing to work in good faith with other contributors and the community.
 No contribution is too small and all contributions are valued.

-This guide details the basic steps for getting started contributing to the Node.js project's core `nodejs/node` GitHub Repository and describes what to expect throughout each step of the process.
+This guide explains the process for contributing to the Node.js project's core `nodejs/node` GitHub Repository and describes what to expect at each step.

 * [Code of Conduct](#code-of-conduct)
   * [Bad Actors](#bad-actors)